csbg/SplineOmics/docs/articles/RNA-seq-analysis.md

   significant temporal changes (hits) will be grouped into clusters based on their time-dependent expression patterns.

-- **Perform gene set enrichment analysis**: For each cluster, a gene set enrichment analysis will be conducted to identify whether specific biological pathways or processes are up- or downregulated in response to feeding and how these processes are influenced by the temperature shift.
+- **Perform over-representation analysis (ORA)**: For each cluster, ORA will be conducted to identify whether specific biological pathways or processes are over-represented among clustered hits and how enrichment differs between constant-temperature and temperature-shifted conditions.

 - **Assess the impact of temperature shifts on temporal patterns**: The analysis will determine whether the temporal patterns of gene